 Tip: I love trying regional foods, and when I’m traveling domestically or abroad I explore markets for staples like spices, cheese, bread, olives, dried or fresh fruit—anything that adds to my portable pantry.
 Here’s to a summer season free of freeze-dried.

-5 Essentials for the Backcountry Kitchen
+6 Essentials for the Backcountry Kitchen

 Or, if you want to avoid the potential mess or bulk, opt for un- or partially refined brown sugars made from cane, like muscovado or demerara to sweeten coffee or oatmeal, or balance the salt in stir-fries.
 Generic “brown sugar” is just refined white sugar colored with molasses.
 When I bring honey, I look for small sample jars of the kind you find at hotels; I also hoard these small containers for re-use on trips.